hasura/graphql-engine/docs/graphql/manual/api-reference/query.rst

    * - argument
      - false
      - Argument_
-     - one or more of filter criteria, instructions for sort order or pagination
+     - One or more of filter criteria, instructions for sort order or pagination

 **E.g. QUERY**: